 What is a cash advance on a credit card?

-A cash advance on a credit card is just what it sounds like: using a credit card to withdraw cash against the card’s credit line.
-While a cash advance can offer flexibility, there’s typically a trade-off in terms of fees and higher interest rates.
-And other types of transactions can also be considered cash advances—for example, money transfers via apps like PayPal and Venmo.
+A credit card cash advance is just what it sounds like: using a credit card to withdraw cash against the card’s credit line.
+A cash advance can offer flexibility, but it generally comes with additional fees and higher interest rates than typical credit card purchases.
+Other types of transactions can also be considered cash advances, such as money transfers via apps like PayPal® and Venmo.

 Learn more about getting a cash advance on a credit card, how much it may cost and possible alternatives.

-• Cash advances allow people with credit cards to borrow money against their credit lines.
+• Credit card cash advances allow cardholders to borrow money against their credit lines.

-• Credit card cash advances may have higher interest rates than typical credit card purchases do.
-Cash advances may also come with additional fees.
+• Cash advances may come with fees and have higher interest rates than typical credit card purchases.

-• You can typically get a credit card cash advance at a bank, at an ATM, by online transfer or by using a convenience check sent by your credit card company.
+• You can typically get a credit card cash advance at a bank, at an ATM, by online transfer or by using a convenience check.

-• Other types of transactions may be considered cash advances.
-They include using a credit card to transfer money to people or businesses via apps like PayPal or Venmo, using a credit card to pay down debts like car loans, and exchanging dollars for foreign currency.
+• Other types of transactions may be considered cash advances, including using a credit card to transfer money via apps like PayPal and Venmo, using a credit card to pay down debts like car loans and exchanging dollars for foreign currency.

 What is a cash advance?